rust-lang-nursery/rust-cookbook/src/text/regex/replace.md

 [![regex-badge]][regex] [![lazy_static-badge]][lazy_static] [![cat-text-processing-badge]][cat-text-processing]

-Replaces all occurrences of the standard ISO 8601 *YYYY-MM-DD* date pattern with the equivalent American English date with slashes; for example `2013-01-15` becomes `01/15/2013`.
+Replaces all occurrences of the standard ISO 8601 *YYYY-MM-DD* date pattern with the equivalent American English date with slashes.
+For example `2013-01-15` becomes `01/15/2013`.

 The method [`Regex::replace_all`] replaces all occurrences of the whole regex.
-The `Replacer` trait helps to figure out the replacement string.
-This trait is implemented for `&str` and allows to use variables like `$abcde` to refer to corresponding named capture groups `(?P<abcde>REGEX)` from the search regex.
-See the [replacement string syntax] for examples and information about escaping.
+`&str` implements the `Replacer` trait which allows variables like `$abcde` to refer to corresponding named capture groups `(?P<abcde>REGEX)` from the search regex.
+See the [replacement string syntax] for examples and escaping detail.

 ```rust
 extern crate regex;